 The municipality may ask you to relocate your company, for example because your company is located in or near a built-up area.
 You can negotiate the arrangements with the municipality.

 In addition, the government sometimes needs land, for instance to build houses or for new nature conservation areas.
 It may be that your company has to relocate so that the plans can be implemented.
 In that case, the government will expropriate you.
-The municipality or the state can only implement an expropriation order on the basis of public interest and if compensation has been agreed upon.
+The municipality or the state can only implement an expropriation order on the basis of public interest.
+They also have to give compensation.
 Expropriations are always preceded by amendments to or renewal of the zoning plan.

 Sale of land by preferential right

 In some cases, the government might need your land, in order to construct a road, for example.
 The municipality (province / government) can then establish a preferential right on your land.
 If this is the case, you will be informed accordingly.
 If you decide to sell land which carries a preferential right, you must first offer the land to the relevant government agency.

 Building, rebuilding or expanding your business